fbonetti/elm-phoenix-socket/README.md

 ## Setup

 Phoenix connections are stateful.
 The Socket module will manage all of this for you, but you need to add some boilerplate to your project to wire everything up.

+This library is split into three pieces you can import : `Phoenix.Socket`, `Phoenix.Push`, and `Phoenix.Channel`.

 1. Add a socket to your model